penx/Flickr-backbone.js-handlebars/README.md

     "moment": "~2.1.0"

-Then run:
+Then install the new dependency by running:

-	bower install momentjs
+	bower install

 Clean up the sample content from index.html, add an id to the container and add a new container for an overlay i.e.: